 M: It’s so true, I’m not great at that.
 Two and a half years ago my mum died of cancer and I nursed her through it and then after she passed away, I just carried on because I had a business and 3 kids to look after.
 I didn’t take time to look after myself.
 A year later, I visited my GP because I felt like I was going to have a heart attack and was convinced I had a heart condition.
 He told me I had anxiety and depression and asked me to try anti-depressants.
 I was reluctant to because I felt like I was failing, and I had this thing that if I took them I was a loser.
 I ended up listening to his advice and took them, I did feel better.
 I remember sitting in the car one day and I felt weird and after a couple of minutes, I realised I was feeling happy.
 I hadn’t felt like that in so long that I’d forgotten what it felt like.

 Fast forward a year later and I wanted to try and come off them and replace them with running.
-I met former Olympian, Leon Taylor, through Isobel who does our PR.
-He had also suffered with depression.
+I met former Olympian, Leon Taylor who had also suffered with depression.
 He’s spoken lots about mental health and how physical exercise can help and he basically helped me get back into running.
-I’ve kept it up and my next challenge is the Brighton Half Marathon this year.
-It’s not a proper marathon though…
+I'm training for the Brighton half marathon too.

 B: The thing about running or any exercise in general is that you will never regret going.
 People talk a lot about the physical benefits but whenever I’ve tried to do it for that reason, I couldn’t get into it because I was doing it for the loss, not for the gain.
 The moment I started doing it for mental clarity and endorphins I found it really fun.
 Kids exercise without even realising it, they just jump around and have fun.

 M: This is a bit of a hard question, but what do you think is the answer to better mental health?